sweirich/pi-forall/notes4.md

 ### Dependently-typed data constructor args

 Now, I lied.
-Even in our "dirt simple" system, we'll be able to encode some new structures.
+Even in our "dirt simple" system, we'll be able to encode some new structures, beyond what is available in functional programming languages like Haskell and ML.
 These structures won't be all that useful yet, but as we add parameters and indices to our datatypes, they will be.
 For example, here's an example of a datatype declaration where the data constructors have dependent types.

     data SillyBool : Type where
        ImTrue  of (b : Bool) (_ : b = True)